Rhinemann/mage-hack/src/chapters/True Magick.typ

   === Life
   #quote[The Living Form]

   Life grows, transforming over time until some final incident renders it into inert matter. magi who specialize in Life, therefore, master the complex principles of organic transformation.
-Beginning with the simplest Patterns, they evolve his understanding toward godlike ends.
+Beginning with the simplest Patterns, they evolve their understanding toward godlike ends.
 A true Master, therefore, may end life, but they may also create it from pure energy (that is, from Quintessence) or turn it, literally, to dust.
 ]

 Whereas other Spheres grapple with abstract theories, Life focuses on literally bone-deep facts.
 As a Life mage knows, however, those facts remain susceptible to change.
 In conjunction with other Pattern Spheres (Forces, Matter), life forms can be changed into elements, turned to stone or metal, or else created from such substances.
 Even without additional Spheres, however, Life allows a mage to transmute those life forms in startling, even apparently impossible ways.